turris-cz/mox-boot-builder/README.md

 - *openssl* or *libressl* for *mox-imager*

 Cross-GCC needed:
-- `arm-linux-gnueabi-` or `armv7m-softfloat-eabi-` for the secure firmware runnning on internal Cortex-M3 secure processor
+- `arm-linux-gnueabi-` or `arm-none-eabi-` for the secure firmware runnning on internal Cortex-M3 secure processor
-  - `armv7m-softfloat-eabi-` can be built by [Gentoo's crossdev tool](https://wiki.gentoo.org/wiki/Crossdev)
-    and should always work, since it's internal `libgcc` is compiled with `-mthumb` option
+  - `arm-none-eabi-` can be built by [Gentoo's crossdev tool](https://wiki.gentoo.org/wiki/Crossdev) and should always work, since it has `libgcc` compiled for all possible CPU configurations
 - `aarch64` for ATF and U-Boot

 For trusted image you will also need ECDSA private key with which the image will